 Our color-coded, 1-100 ratings scale has established a global standard for expressing safety in relative terms that anyone can understand.
 Our GeoSafeScores™ reflect the analysis of hundreds of variables specific to each neighborhood, producing standardized, customized safety “temperatures” that can easily be compared by location and over time.

 GeoSure combines country, city, and neighborhood crime statistics; health, economic and political data feeds; tourism and travel alerts; real-time reports; mapping technologies; and much more.
-We validate data using sophisticated statistical algorithms to yield the most detailed location safety ratings in the world, across six critical safety categories.
+We validate data using sophisticated statistical algorithms to yield the most detailed location safety ratings in the world, across seven critical safety categories.

 A gender-specific, data-rich score that measures your personal vulnerability in real time, for anyone traveling domestically or abroad, and forecasts their safety in the locations where they are, or where they’re headed.